EgliTafa/NoteApp/README.md

 ## Contributing

 Contributions are welcome!
 If you have ideas for improvements, bug fixes, or new features, please submit an issue or pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to customize this template with more specific details about your project, usage, and guidelines.